100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 [![Success app is running](success.png){:.image-border}](success.png)

-You can try to create new users and login for example from your phone browser.
+You can try to create new users and login for example from your phone web browser.
 The application will be working!!! :)

 ### Commit changes to the repository code